cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 deeper understand what is going on in the meta-circular evaluator and also learn something about Clojure.
 I have tried to put into my own words what is described in SICP.
 If you have a background in computer science this post is probably not much new.
-After all, SICP is an introductory level book.
+After all, SICP is an introductory level computer science book.
 I don't have such a background so for me this was all pretty mind blowing.
 I learned quite a lot from this post myself.
 Before I started to write I thought I understood, but when converting the SICP code to Clojure I realized I did not understand it as thoroughly as I thought.